hotosm/learnosm/_posts/en/0500-10-24-tm-admin_en.md

 **Validation permissions** - Allows you to require that a mapper is at the proper level to validate on the project (Metadata screen above).
 Mapper levels can be set manually, but are automatically applied based on total changesets.
 You may also require a validator to be part of a team.
 Teams can be selected below

 **Teams** - Select teams for mapping and validation.
 If you do so then you can restrict mapping and/or validation to team members using the controls above.
 You may select several teams for each role.
 Select a team, select a role and press 'Add'.
-Once you added a team you may edit its role or delete the assignment.
+Once you add a team you may edit its role or delete the assignment.

 **Privacy** - This restricts access to the project to those users who are part of the team to which the project belongs.